 Combine your favourite from the mains, desserts, and drinks, to create a most memorable Mother’s Day Brunch.
 They’re great for breakfast in bed or afternoon tea too!

-For your chance to win a £100 voucher, check out our free-to-enter competition below.
 Now, let’s dive in with number one!

 1. Smoked Salmon Bagel Platter & Whipped Feta